 Childhood Education and Care

-Dennis Rosemartin researches the climate change literacy of pre-service teachers and how to include climate change education into the teacher preparation program at SSU.
-He also examines the impact that his first-year-seminar course has on students attitudes and behaviors towards reducing their garbage footprint.
+Dennis Rosemartin researches the climate change literacy of pre-service teachers and how to include climate change education into the teacher preparation program at Salem State University.

 Geography and Sustainability

 As a member of the Climate Action Task Force of the American Association of Geographers, John Hayes has researched and published on the topic of reducing the carbon footprint of large professional scientific meetings via carbon offsets and other means.
 Hayes also researches climate action planning by local and state governments which serves him well as Chair of the city of Salem's Sustainability, Energy, and Resiliency Committee (SERC).

 Doug Allen and his students research carbon sequestration as a vehicle for mitigating greenhouse gas emissions and global warming in collaboration with the Department of Energy as part of the Global Climate Change Initiative.